eramoss/bombed-core/README.md

-# Bomberman-like Game
+# Bonbed_core

-Welcome to the Bomberman-like game!
+Welcome to the Bombed_core, a Bomberman-like game!
 This is a simple text-based game where you control a player in an arena, avoiding obstacles, placing bombs, and trying to defeat the enemy.

 ## How to Play